 This is essentially to authorise payment of the continued budget participation for the next few months.
 The financial provisions are in Clause 20.
 Though the ‘divorce bill’ was one of the more contentious elements of the Withdrawal Agreement, the Clause is plain and workmanlike, following the template of all supply bills.

 The Ulster Protocol

 The provisions for the ‘Protocol on Ireland/Northern Ireland’ begin at Clause 21.
 It is the dark cloud over the Bill.
-The Henry VIII provision is remarkable, saying that ‘Regulations under subsection (1) may make any provision that could be made by an Act of Parliament (including modifying this Act)’.
-The DUP will not be happy at all.
+The rule-making powers are wide.

 The Protocol is one thing, and supported by other Unionist parties, but the provisions spelled out in black and white here are deeply troubling.
 Whether it is gold-plating, or the hidden necessity behind the jolly words of the Protocol others must consider.
 That is just Clause 21; the rest is less troublesome.

-Clause 31 is gone too, thankfully.
+The old Clause 31 is gone too, thankfully.
 That was another oddity, apparently fettering the negotiation of the future relationship by reports and motions of the House, and we have seen how capsy they can be.
-An obligation to follow the Political Declaration is fair enough as an earnest of good behaviour, but here no negotiation can actually take place without its objectives’ being approved by the Commons.
+An obligation to follow the Political Declaration might be considered fair enough as an earnest of good behaviour, but with the old Clause, no negotiation could actually have taken place without its objectives’ being approved by the Commons.
 That has shades of Geoffrey Howe: ‘It’s rather like sending our opening batsmen to the crease only for them to find that before the first ball is bowled, their bats have been broken by the team captain.’
 There is no replacement for the old clause.

-Clause 32 will repeal Section 13 of the Withdrawal Act, as being redundant.
+Clause 31 will at last repeal Section 13 of the Withdrawal Act, as being redundant.
 This site advocated this some time ago, and it is good to see the cussed block on the road going.
 It will be redundant once the Bill passes, but if it remains on the statute book, a chancer lawyer funded by die-hard Remainers may make hay with it still.
 Clause 32, just for certainty, disapplies the approval provisions in the Constitutional Reform and Governance Act 2010.